kovzol/realgeom/README.md

   * [RedLog](http://www.redlog.eu/)

 ## Usage ##
-Before compilation you should edit the file `gradle.properties` in the main folder of this program.

 The command `./gradlew installDist` will download and compile all additional tools you may eventually need, or informs you about the further steps.